 - 1. The examinations are set as described in the study guide.
 Practical skills are tested during the hours allocated for practical training.
-Unforeseen circumstances or measures, resulting from COVID-19, may require deviation from the prescribed form.
-Students will be notified at least 3 days before the date of examination when the examination changes its form from an on-campus examination to an online examination and vice versa.
-If an examination is administered using online proctoring, this must take place in accordance with the TU Delft Online Proctored Examination. - 2.
+In the event of unforeseen circumstances or measures, the Board of Examiners may determine that the manner prescribed may be deviated from.
+Students must be notified of a change at least 3 days before the examination.
+If an examination is administered using online proctoring, this must take place in accordance with the TU Delft Online Proctored Examination Regulation. - 2.
 The form of the examinations is specified in the study guide before the start of the concerned semester. - 3.
-A student may participate in an examination for a subject no more than twice in one academic year. - 4.
-If there is no indication as to the way an examination is to be set because it relates to a course not taught by the programme itself, the relevant stipulations in the study guide of the relevant programme will apply. - 5.
-The Board of Examiners may deviate from the provisions of sections 1 to 3, in favour of the student.
+A student may participate in an examination for a subject no more than twice in one academic year, with the understanding that registration for an examination without timely withdrawal, as described in Article 15 subsection 1, counts as participation. - 4.
+If there is no indication as to the way an examination is to be set because it relates to a course not taught by the programme itself, the relevant stipulations in the study guide of the relevant programme will apply. - The Board of Examiners may deviate from the provisions of sections 1 to 3, in favour of the student.

-Article 17A - Times and number of written examinations (Art.
+Article 17A - Times and number of examinations (Art.
 7.13 Section 2, Subsection j WHW)

-- 1. Two opportunities to take written examinations will be offered each academic year: - the first opportunity is immediately after the teaching period for the course to which the examination in question relates, - the second opportunity is at the end of the subsequent teaching period, or else during the resit period in July or August during the same academic year. - 2.
-The frequency of examinations is laid down in the Implementation Regulations.
+- 1. Two opportunities to take written examinations will be offered each academic year.
+The previous provision applies equally to examinations other than written examinations, unless this cannot be reasonably demanded of the programme.
+The times in which the examinations can be taken are15: - the first opportunity is immediately after the teaching period for the course to which the examination in question relates, - the second opportunity is at the end of the subsequent teaching period, or else during the resit period in July or August during the same academic year. - The frequency of examinations is laid down in the Implementation Regulations and the digital study guide.
 A timetable of all the opportunities to sit written examinations is drawn up on an annual basis and distributed before the start of each semester. - 3.
 If absolutely necessary, changes can be made to this examinations' timetable but only with the approval of the Board of Examiners and if the changes are communicated to students through the official means of communication (the electronic learning environment) at least 4 weeks in advance.
 In case of force majeure, deviation from this period is allowed, only by decision of the Board of Examiners.